a-liut/gio-fog-node-go/README.md

 ## REST API

-The software exposes a REST API that allows clients to interact with connected devices getting data and triggerable actions.
+The software exposes a REST API that allows clients to interact with connected devices getting data and available actions.
 The REST API is exposed by default on the port 5003.
-Used port can be overridden by setting GIO_FOG_NODE_SERVER_PORT environment variable.
+Port can be overridden by setting GIO_FOG_NODE_SERVER_PORT environment variable.

 - GET /devices: fetch all connected devices